Call Today | 888.828.7087

 There could be multiple parties at fault for your food poisoning incident, given the steps that airline food goes through before it’s served to passengers.
 Your lawyer will investigate your case to determine the source of your food’s contamination.
 You might find that the airline’s caterer mishandled the food during the manufacturing or transportation process.

 However, food was likely contaminated once it arrived at the airport.
 The flight crew might have improperly stored foods at the wrong temperatures, or the plane wasn’t sanitized adequately from the previous flight.
-In either case, your attorney will gather the evidence needed to prove negligence.
+In either case, your foodborne illness attorney will gather the evidence needed to prove negligence.

 Were You Sick on a Plane?
 Call OFT Today